PinNaCode/magiskboot_build/README.md

 If you modify something in the Rust part, you will have to perform `rm build/libmagiskboot-rs.a` manually before rebuilding.
 (TODO: let CMake detect source changes)

+Pass `-DCMAKE_BUILD_TYPE=Debug` to CMake instead of `Release` during configuring to make some error log more verbose.

 ### Special thanks to

 - [android-tools][android-tools] developers for many code and inspiration of this repository